iam-raghu/terraform-zero-to-hero/README.md

 #### Understanding Provisioners in Terraform

-Learn about provisioners, mechanisms for executing actions on resources during creation and destruction.
+Learn about provisioners, mechanism for executing actions on resources during creation and destruction.
 Understand how they facilitate customization.

 #### Remote-exec and Local-exec Provisioners